Connect with us

 The following season Elliott made just one appearance in the Carling Cup against Macclesfield.
 That was that for the U16 and U18 international in Leeds colours.

-Games and goals followed as they did in further spells with United and AFC Wimbledon.
-There were promotions, too – from the Conference with Cambridge in 2014 and from League Two with the two years later.
+Games and goals followed as they did in further spells with and AFC Wimbledon.
+There were promotions, too – from the Conference with Cambridge in 2014 and from with the Dons two years later.

 Tom Elliott